UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

 ## Next steps

-- For more information about the UKCloud support process, see [*How to raise and escalate incidents and service requests*](ptl-how-raise-escalate-service-request.md).
+- For more information about the UKCloud support process, see [*How to raise and escalate incidents and service requests*](ptl-how-raise-escalate-service-request.md)

+- For information about how administrators can give Portal users access to My Calls, see [*How to manage My Calls users*](ptl-how-manage-my-calls.md)

-- For more information about what you can do in the UKCloud Portal, see the [*Getting Started Guide for the UKCloud Portal*](ptl-gs.md).
+- For more information about what you can do in the UKCloud Portal, see the [*Getting Started Guide for the UKCloud Portal*](ptl-gs.md)

 ## Related videos